The Red Paper: Treaties

-Residential Schools
+Residential schools

-An important historical event to keep in mind while assessing the Red Paper is the legacy of Residential Schools in Canada.
-The residential schools play an important part in understanding the history of Indigenous Peoples in Canada, as one must approach this study from the idea that the past informs the present.
-These schools started in the 17th century, to being shut down in the 1990s.
+The legacy of residential schools is related to the Red Paper and to the history of Indigenous peoples in Canada.
+These schools started in the 17th century and the last few were shut down in the 1990s.
 These schools were mainly run by the churches, and the federal government played a key role in funding these schools.
-The schools were initially set up to assimilate Indigenous Youth with what was considered mainstream culture, however, they had a whole plethora of negative impacts on communities.
+The schools were initially set up to assimilate Indigenous youth with what was considered mainstream culture; however, they had negative impacts on communities.
 Some of the negative impacts experienced by the children forced into the system included "harsh discipline, malnutrition, poor healthcare, physical, emotional and sexual abuse, neglection, and the deliberate suppression of their cultures and languages".
 In Canada's history, there were a total of 130 residential schools, which were responsible for the deaths of an estimated 6000 children.
-It must be noted that while the White Paper was written, residential schools in their entirety, hadn't been closed down.
-When looking at the historical background of the White Paper, one must understand the trauma and the subjugation inflicted on generations of Indigenous Peoples, and how this history was still on-going at the time.
+When the White Paper was written, residential schools had not been closed down entirely, and the trauma and the subjugation inflicted on Indigenous peoples was still on-going.